bakkerjoeri/heks/README.md

 );
 ```

 A game takes an event emitter.
 You can write your own, or use the one provided by Heks.

 You can also optionally provide a selector for the container the game should mount its canvas in, but by default it will put that in the `body`.

-### Concepts

 Heks has two main concepts: **events** and **entities**.

-#### Entities
+### Entities

 Entities are the game objects, and are described by their components.
 Through functions like `findEntities`, heks provides you a way to find entities with certain components.

-#### Events
+### Events

 Events are what makes the Heks game framework tick.

-When the game starts, a `start` event is fired.
+When you start your game by calling `game.start()`, a `start` event is fired.
 Then, each animation frame, the following events are fired in order:

 1. `beforeUpdate`
 2. `update`